MicrosoftDocs/memdocs/autopilot/includes/create-assigned-device-group.md

    1. If not already authenticated to Microsoft Entra ID, the **Sign in to your account** window appears.
 Enter the credentials of a Microsoft Entra ID administrator that has permissions to add objects.

-   1. Once authenticated to Microsoft Entra ID, add the **Intune Autopilot ConfidentialClient** object by entering the following command:
+   1. Once authenticated to Microsoft Entra ID, add the **Intune Provisioning Client** object by entering the following command:

         ```powershell
         New-AzureADServicePrincipal -AppId f1346770-5b25-470b-88bd-d5744ab7952c